juju/docs/src/en/howto-vagrant-workflow.md

 ![Vagrant Bootstrap](media/howto-vagrant-workflow-vagrantup.png)

-You now have a Juju installation ready to be used for testing your charm on OSX, and an instance of Juju-Gui to interface with your services.
+You now have a Juju installation ready to be used for testing your charm on OSX, and an instance of Juju Gui to interface with your services.
 Validate that the GUI is accessible from [http://localhost:6080](http://localhost:6080)

-**Note:** The password is output in your console feedback from the juju bootstrap.
+!!!
+Note: The password is output in your console feedback from the Juju bootstrap.

-**Note:** All your charms in $HOME/charms are available in the /vagrant directory of our JujuBox
+!!!
+Note: All your charms in $HOME/charms are available in the /vagrant directory of our JujuBox.

 ### Deploying our charm in vagrant

-You'll need to enter the juju environment we just bootstrapped in $HOME/charms
+You'll need to enter the Juju environment we just bootstrapped in $HOME/charms:

 ```bash
 vagrant ssh